govuk-one-login/service-header/docs/v5-upgrade-notes.md

 npm install @govuk-one-login/service-header
 ```

-You'll need to update the componenent import path from
+You'll need to update the component import path from

 ```
 {% from "di-govuk-one-login-service-header/service-header.njk" import govukOneLoginServiceHeader %}